 After viewing the films, the CST would raise its concerns with the BBFC.
 This is certainly a matter we don't intend to let drop

-A BBFC spokesperson acknowledged that the film was not to the taste of most but insisted it was not antisemitic: If something was antisemitic we would cut it, but in the case of this work, we looked at it in 2005 and decided that it definitely
+BBFC spokesperson acknowledged that the film was not to the taste of most but insisted it was not antisemitic: If something was antisemitic we would cut it, but in the case of this work, we looked at it in 2005 and decided that it definitely is not.

 The BBFC unsurprisingly passed it 12A uncut with the following comment:

 Lady Godiva is a modern day romantic drama based around the legend of the Anglo Saxon

 noble woman who rode naked through the streets of Coventry in order to lift an oppressive toll placed on the poor by her husband.
 It was passed ‘12A’ for mildly sexualised nudity and one use of moderate language.

 that only ‘natural nudity, with no sexual content’ is permitted.
 In Lady Godiva however, when she rides naked through the streets, onlookers gaze up at her appreciatively, indicating that her nudity has some sexual appeal.
 The scene therefore is

 best placed at ‘12A’ where brief and discreet nudity in a sexual context is allowed.
 The BBFC Guidelines also state that ‘mild bad language only’ is permitted at ‘PG’, which means the one use of moderate language in the film, in this case ‘wanker’, also

 LADY GODIVA also contains some mild violence.

 However one has to wonder why public 'nudity in a sexual context' wasn't cut under the usual BBFC bollox along the lines of: cuts required to